-From the ancient La Brea Tar Pits to the state-of-the-art TransformersTM: The Ride-3D, read on for a timeline of the incredible history of Los Angeles.
+From the ancient La Brea Tar Pits to the latest hotels and cultural attractions, read on for a timeline of the incredible history of Los Angeles.

 Circa 38,000 BC - Los Angeles has been pulling in visitors for tens of thousands of years, as a future fossil is trapped inside what are now the historical La Brea Tar Pits.